Manvi-16/DA5401_Assignment7_ED22B054/README.md

 - The DummyClassifier with rare constant is effective for testing the interpretation of ROC/PRC metrics near theoretical minimums.
 - All strong classifiers supplement their quantitative lead with clean, tight ROC and PRC curves in the final plots.

-***

-***

-Let me know if you want even more observation bullets for a particular section or a different arrangement!